14 Best Things to do in Stone Town, Zanzibar

 7. Enjoy Freshly Roasted Coffee at Zanzibar Coffee House

-If you are a coffee lover, Zanzibar Coffee House is a place you can’t miss by no means.
+If you are a coffee lover, Zanzibar Coffee House is a place you can’t miss by any means.
 You can find this coffee shop and boutique hotel in one in an authentic Arabic house right in the heart of Stone Town.
 Constructed in 1885, it is one of the oldest buildings in Zanzibar.

 Whether you decide to stay in one of their individually designed rooms and suites or not, a short visit here is a must – their freshly roasted Zanzibar coffee is incomparably good!